-If you are interested in applying for funding to research any of a wide range of
+If you are interested in applying for funding to research any of a wide range of water research topics, see the call for pre-proposals on page 7.
+Researchers from across the state are eligible for these grants.

 In Oklahoma we continue to hear more and more about water conservation and reuse - all attempts to use a finite resource in creative ways.
 The Division of Agricultural Sciences and Natural Resources is at the forefront of water reuse research in the state, breaking ground in April on a water reuse project at the South Central Research Station in Chickasha, whereby treated effluent will be used as a source of irrigation.
 This facility will lead to research and Extension activities directly aimed at improving our state's resiliency to drought.